abadar05/deploy-modbus-iotedge-module/README.md

 ```
 > Note: Make sure there is a dhcp server on LAN1

-## Download and Install ThingsPro with Internet
+## Download and Install ThingsPro on UC-8112A with Internet
 - armhf:
     ```sh
     wget https://thingspro.blob.core.windows.net/software/edge/V2.0.0/update_2.0.0-1424-uc-8112a-me-iotedge_armhf.deb
     dpkg -i ./update_2.0.0-1424-uc-8112a-me-iotedge_armhf.deb
     ```
-## Download and Install ThingsPro without Internet
+## Download and Install ThingsPro on UC-8112A without Internet
 Click on the url below or copy url it on your web browser which starts downloading thingspro software, it takes 10~12 minutes depending the network speed of your internet connection.
  ```sh
  https://thingspro.blob.core.windows.net/software/edge/V2.0.0/update_2.0.0-1424-uc-8112a-me-iotedge_armhf.deb